 - It makes your house stand out

 Everyone wants their home to represent who they are- look as great as they are.
 The best way to achieve this and leave a lasting impression is by keeping the outside looking impressive.
-A great exterior paint job is a major step towards creating a great curb appeal.
+A great exterior paint job is a significant step towards creating an excellent curb appeal.

-Ensure that you pick a color that bests suits the aesthetics in your home, and nicely goes with the landscaping of your property.
-You can look at the neighboring homes as well to make sure your color doesn’t come too close in tone or clash with theirs.
+Ensure that you pick a color that best suits the aesthetics of your home and nicely goes with your property’s landscaping.
+You can also look at the neighboring houses to make sure your color doesn’t come too close in tone or clash with theirs.

 - Increase its value

-It is true that you have invested a lot to make your home valuable, but to ensure that its value keeps rising, you need to keep its exterior looking fresh and sharp.
-An impressive exterior will create a good first impression on visitors and home buyers, which means higher resale value.
+You have invested a lot to make your home value, but to ensure its value keeps rising, you must maintain its exterior looking fresh and sharp.
+An impressive surface will create an excellent first impression on visitors and home buyers, which means higher resale value.

 - Repair damages

-When applying a coat of paint on the exterior, professional painters will look at other larger issues that you might not have noticed.
+When applying a coat of paint on the exterior, professional painters will look at other more significant issues you might not have noticed.
 With time, mold, mildew, rotting wood, and water stains can begin to eat into your walls, and regular painting will reveal such damages before they become apparent.

-The good news is that when spotted early, bruises and damages are not difficult to repair.
+The good news is that bruises and damages are not brutal to repair when spotted early.
 If addressed by a professional, these damages will not reappear.

-A fresh exterior house painting job does more than making your property look great; it adds a layer of protection from different elements such as weather damages, dust, and insects.
+A fresh exterior house painting job does more than make your property look great; it adds a layer of protection from different elements such as weather damage, dust, and insects.

-Quality paints can also prevent wood from rotting.
-This helps you to avoid larger exterior house painting costs in the future.
+Quality paints can also prevent the wood from rotting.
+This helps you to avoid more considerable exterior house painting costs in the future.